AustinNich/reading-notes/texteditors-terminals.md

   ### Pathways
   Pathways are used to show you where you are or where you want to go more specifically in a terminal!
 For example, say you are in your terminal and you need to change directories to your *Applications* folder from your home directory: `cd applications`.
 Once using the cd command you may not think anything happened but after entering `pwd` you will see you are now in the applications directory (pathway: `user/yourusername/applications`) rather than being just in your home directory (pathway `users/yourusername`)!
 Just as it appears, all that happened to the pathway was the application extension was added in.
-To help get a better idea of what is going on, this is the equivalent to being in finder or files on your os and clicking to applications file.
+To help get a better idea of what is going on, this is the equivalent to being in finder or files on your os and clicking to the applications file.
 This can be very useful in making sure you are in the correct directory or navigating into a file that is deep within a large network.

 ----